 To improve regional transportation planning and give communities a stronger voice in addressing transportation concerns while avoiding duplication of planning efforts, the U.S. Department of Transportation (USDOT) has established policy guidelines to: 1) integrate modal planning at the metropolitan level; 2) achieve intermodal planning and coordination, and 3) relate these activities to comprehensive planning.
-The current transportation act, Fixing America's Surface Transportation (The FAST Act), signed in 2015, maintain support for planning elements that should be considered by the MPO's planning process:
+The current transportation act, Infrastructure Investment and Jobs Act (The IIJA), signed on November 15, 2021, maintains the support for planning elements that should be considered by the MPO's planning process:

 - 1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - 2.
 Increase the safety of the transportation system for motorized and non-motorized users; - 3.
 Increase the security of the transportation system for motorized and non-motorized users; - 4.
 Increase the accessibility and mobility options available to people and for freight; - 5.
-Protect and enhance the environment, promote energy conservation, and improve quality of life; - 6.
-Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
+Protect and enhance the environment, promote energy conservation, and improve quality of life;

+- 6. Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
 Promote efficient system management and operation; - 8.
 Emphasize the preservation of the existing transportation system; - 9.
 Improve transportation system resiliency and reliability; - 10.
 Reduce (or mitigate) the stormwater impacts of surface transportation; and - 11.
 Enhance travel and tourism.

-Pursuant federal, state and local guidance, the Rogue Valley Metropolitan Planning Organization's (RVMPO) 2021 - 2022 UPWP identifies all transportation and related planning activities that will be undertaken by the RVMPO during the project year from July 1, 2021 to June 30, 2022.
+Pursuant federal, state and local guidance, the Rogue Valley Metropolitan Planning Organization's (RVMPO) 2022 - 2023 UPWP identifies all transportation and related planning activities that will be undertaken by the RVMPO during the project year from July 1, 2022 to June 30, 2023.
 The work program was developed to serve these specific objectives: